timchipperfield/Social-Network-Scroller/README.md

 # Social Network Scroller App

-The main objective of this app is to test query optimisation  of PostgreSQL database for a rails API.
-The app offers infinite-scrolling using the will-paginate gem and some javascript.
-It contains one controller, one model app is designed to be a hybrid: if requested, it returns a JSON like an API.
+The main objective of this app is to test query optimisation of a PostgreSQL database and a rails API.
+The app offers infinite-scrolling using the will-paginate gem.
+The app is simple, containing one controller and one model.
+It was designed to be a hybrid: if requested, it returns a JSON like an API.
 It also has a view which can be accessed via rails server with the index path.

 ## Running the app on your browser